-In addition to the VAT declaration, foreign companies operating in Germany may be required to report Intrastat statistics.
-This includes information on the import or export of goods between countries belonging to the European Community, as well as the movement of own goods to a warehouse located in another Member State.
+In addition to the VAT declaration, foreign companies operating in Germany may be required to submit Intrastat statistical reporting.
+It contains information about the import or export of goods between countries belonging to the European Union, as well as the transfer of their own goods to a warehouse located in another member state, for example in Spain.

 Tax Office – Finanzamt

 Due to the close business relations between Poland and Germany, a very large number of Polish companies are obliged to register and settle VAT in Germany.
 For this reason, 4 tax offices have been dedicated to serve Polish companies.

 - Tax Office in Hameln – if the name of the entrepreneur, the name of the civil partnership or legal person starts with letters A to G;

 - Oranienburg Tax Office – if the name of the entrepreneur, civil partnership or legal entity starts with letters H to L;